 If you leave the Scheme and you are entitled to deferred benefits or a refund you can generally transfer the cash equivalent of your pension benefits into another pension arrangement or a new employer’s pension scheme.
 This may even be to an overseas pension scheme or arrangement that meets HM Revenue and Customs conditions.

-You cannot transfer your benefits if:
+You cannot transfer your deferred benefits if:

-you leave with less than three months’ membership
+you leave less than one year before your Normal Pension Age

-you leave less than one year before your Normal Pension Age, or
+you elect to transfer less than 12 months before your Normal Pension Age

-you elect to transfer less than 12 months before your Normal Pension Age.
+you are still paying into the LGPS in another employment or

-These restrictions do not apply if you are transferring Additional Voluntary Contributions (AVCs).
+you are receiving an LGPS pension.

 Your new pension provider will require a transfer value quotation which your L G P S administering authority will guarantee for three months.

-If you return to employment and re-join the L G P S after having previously built up an L G P S pension then these deferred benefits will normally automatically be transferred to the active pension account for your new job, unless you elect to keep them separate.
-If you wish to keep your deferred benefits separate, you must normally elect to do so within 12 months of re-joining the L G P S. Your employer may allow you longer to decide.
+You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
+The conditions for transferring an AVC are different from those set out above.
+You can transfer your AVC without transferring your main LGPS benefits.

-If you:
+If you leave the L G P S with a deferred benefit and later re-join the Scheme, your deferred benefits will normally automatically be transferred to the active pension account for your new job, unless you elect to keep it separate.
+If you wish to keep your deferred benefit separate, you must normally elect to do so within 12 months of re-joining the L G P S. Your employer may allow you longer to decide.

-left an L G P S employment without building up pension rights (normally if you had less than two years’ membership)
+If you leave the L G P S and are entitled to a refund of contributions (normally because you have less than two years’ membership) and you:

-did not take a refund of contributions, and
+do not take a refund of contributions, and

 re-join the L G P S